o you know how to move with no money? Or do you also need free money to relocate?

 How To Move With No Money: 12 Steps Easy Guide

-Here are 12 easy steps to help you on how to move to another state without a job or money:
+Here are 12 easy steps to help you on how to move out with no money or job to another state:

 Step 1: Re-Evaluate Your Brave Decision To Move With No Money

 So you’ve decided to move with no money.

 The first question to ask yourself is not necessarily how to earn money once you relocate but whether the move is absolutely necessary.

 Keep in mind, the average cost of a move within a state is $1,170, and the average move between states costs $5,630.

 Not to mention that if you own a house, you need to worry about selling it (i.e., from a real estate broker to closing costs).